tripu/Vita/README.md

 anything as it was at some point in the past&hellip;
 That is exactly what I need for these thoughts.

-Bear in mind that this project is as personal as a public project can ever be.
+Bear in mind **that this project is as personal as a public project can ever be**.

 (Needless to say, I'm stopping short of disclosing *really intimate thoughts* here.)